 Melinda must have had a few difficult years in the late 1860s, but she was able to continue living in the same district, possibly in the same house.
 On the day of the 1871 census, her address was 18 Manor Road Newington - which may just be a renumbering of the original number ‘9'.
 Edith (aged 8) and Lovell (aged 5) were still at school but all George and Melinda’s other children were earning - even the girls were going out to work, which was remarkable in a lower-middle class family in the 1870s.
 While George Baker had been alive there had been enough money coming in to employ one general servant, but now Melinda was making do without, even though there was more work to be done as there were three extra people living in her household.
 All three were described by the census official as boarders, but it’s clear from their details that they were also the sons of people known to Melinda Baker or to George Baker.
 The most important one from my point of view was William H Norman: he had been born in Cheltenham and was probably related to the Buckmans through Benjamin Norman, who was James Buckman’s brother-in-law and business partner of James’ brother Edwin.
 William’s presence in Melinda’s household suggests that the Buckmans and the Bakers knew each other before George Baker and Bessie Helen Buckman married.
 They continued to keep in touch: way into the future, when John Bishop Buckman died, William Henry Norman was one of his executors; James Buckman’s son Sydney Savory Buckman was the other.
 Melinda’s other two boarders were probably brothers - Harry Phillips, a medical student, and Richard Phillips whose profession I couldn’t read; they had both been born in Pembroke.

-George Nathaniel Levett Baker - whom I shall call George Levett Baker because that seems to be what he called himself - was still living at home on the day of the 1871 census; he was working for a bank and had probably been employed by the same bank since he left school.
-He and Bessie Helen Buckman were married in Cheltenham in the summer of 1871; after the wedding ceremony perhaps they had a reception at John Bishop Buckman’s Assembly Rooms, at 392 High Street.
-Julian Levett Baker - the future GD member - was their eldest child, born in 1873.
+George Nathaniel Levett Baker - whom I shall call George Levett Baker because that seems to be what he called himself - was still living at home on the day of the 1871 census; he was working for Coutts’ bank and had probably been employed by the bank since he left school.
+He and Bessie Helen Buckman were married in Cheltenham on 31 July 1871; after the wedding ceremony perhaps they had a reception at John Bishop Buckman’s Assembly Rooms, at 392 High Street.
+Julian Levett Baker - the future GD member - was their eldest child, born on 4 September 1872.
 His sisters Ethel Melinda and Muriel Albinia followed in 1874 and 1876; Ethel Melinda married Julian’s great friend and fellow GD member George Cecil Jones.
 A fourth child was born to George Levett Baker and Bessie Helen during the 1870s, but had died before 1881.

 On the day of the 1881 census the Bakers were living at 15 Windsor Road Camberwell.
 There were also three boarders in the household - Theodore Tries and Ernest Tries, who were probably brothers and had been born in south London; and Alfons Rehlender who was from Hamburg.
 The family employed the one general servant that was the basic requirement of middle-classness.
 By 1891 George Levett and Bessie Helen had moved their family to 57 Hendham Road Wandsworth.
 There had been a typical trade-off between the better address - there were some very fancy houses in Hendham Road, standing in their own grounds - and the fact that they wouldn’t be able to afford a servant; on the other hand Bessie Helen was no longer taking lodgers and her daughters were old enough to help with the housework.
 Perhaps George Levett Baker had been promoted.